Rationality problem for algebraic tori: Krull-Schmidt theorem fails for dimension

-{\tt InverseProjection([l1,l2])} returns the list of all groups $G\leq \GL(4,\bZ)$ such that $M_G\simeq M_{G_1}\oplus M_{G_2}$ and the GAP code of $G_1$ (resp. $G_2$) is $l_1$ (resp. $l_2$). \\ {\tt InverseProjection([l1,l2]:Carat)} returns the same as {\tt InverseProjection([l1,l2])} but with respect to the CARAT code $l_1$ and $l_2$ instead of the GAP code.\\
+{\tt InverseProjection([l1,l2])} returns the list of all groups $G\leq \GL(4,\bZ)$ such that $M_G\simeq M_{G_1}\oplus M_{G_2}$ and the GAP ID of $G_1$ (resp. $G_2$) is $l_1$ (resp. $l_2$). \\ {\tt InverseProjection([l1,l2]:Carat)} returns the same as {\tt InverseProjection([l1,l2])} but with respect to the CARAT ID $l_1$ and $l_2$ instead of the GAP ID.\\

 \end{example}

 \begin{example}[{Verification of $[M_G]^{fl}\neq 0$ and that $[M_G]^{fl}$ is not invertible where $M_G\simeq M_{G_1}\oplus M_{G_2}$ is a decomposable $G$-lattice}] By using {\tt InverseProjection} in Algorithm KS2, we may obtain Table $3$ of Theorems \ref{th1} and \ref{th1M} and Tables $11$ to $14$ in Theorems \ref{th2} and \ref{th2M}.